rehabstudio/fe-skeleton/README.md

 ### `watch`
 A watch method that will look for changes to source files, then re-trigger compilation.
-Hosts the `dist` folder via Webpack BrowserSyncPlugin.
+Hosts the `dist` folder via Webpack BrowserSync.

 ### `images`
 Takes site image assets and optimizes them.